-The accounting policies of the segments are the same as those described in the Summary of Significant Accounting Policies in Note 2 of the 2005 Annual Report.
+The accounting policies of the segments are the same as those described in the Summary of Significant Accounting Policies in Note 2 of the consolidated financial statements accompanying the 2005 Annual Report.
 The Company measures segment performance primarily based on profit or loss from operations before income taxes.
 There are no intersegment reinsurance transactions and the Company does not have any material long-lived assets other than internally developed software.
-As of March 31, 2006, the carrying value of internally developed software was approximately \$16.4 million.
 Investment income is allocated to the segments based upon average assets and related capital levels deemed appropriate to support the segment business volumes.

 Effective January 1, 2006 the Company changed its method of allocating capital to its segments from a method based upon regulatory capital requirements to one based on underlying economic capital levels.
 The economic capital model is an internally developed risk capital model, the purpose of which is to measure the risk in the business and to provide a basis upon which capital is deployed.
-The economic capital model considers the unique and specific nature of the risks inherent in RGA's businesses.
+The economic capital model considers the unique and specific nature of the risks inherent in the Company's businesses.
 This is in contrast to the standardized regulatory risk based capital formula, which is not as refined in its risk calculations with respect to each of the Company's businesses.
 As a result of the economic capital allocation process, a portion of investment income and investment related gains (losses) is credited to the segments based on the level of allocated equity.
 In addition, the segments are charged for excess capital utilized above the allocated economic capital basis.
 This charge is included in policy acquisition costs and other insurance expenses.
-The prior period segment
+The prior period segment results have been adjusted to conform to the new allocation methodology.